davidfuhr/php-plantumlwriter/README.md

   (use-Statement is not fully evaluated) which affects return values and property types. `use Namespace\B` will be evaluated and expanded but `use Namespace\B as C` is not yet de-aliased.
-- Constants appear twice if the are defined in the parent class and in the current class.
 - Inherited methods and properties appear on each extending class.
 This is an issue on large diagrams.
 - Indirectly inherited interfaces appear twice.
 If `A implements B` and `B implements C`